aadityamp01/Androapps/README.md

 # Androapps

-### An open source Important Android projects to learn fundamentals of android development.
+### Important Android projects to learn fundamentals of android development.
 #### This is a Beginner Friendly Repository made for Open Source Enthusiasts who can contribute to the App during HacktoberFest 2021.
 #### To contribute in this project you need to build your own android apps or you can update the existing applications.